cloudshiftstrategies/css_terraform_training/labs/lab1.md

 5. Create a new terraform file in the project folder using atom

     * Right click terraform_lab1 project directory > New File
-    * Create a new file called main.tf
+    * Create a new file called main.tf (the file can be called anything you like as long as it has a .tf extension)

 6. Create a single output in main.tf